-Self-propelled implements of husbandry (SPIH) are vehicles manufactured, reconstructed designed, redesigned, or converted for specific use in farming.
+Self-propelled implements of husbandry (SPIH) vehicles manufactured. are reconstructed designed, redesigned, or converted for specific use in farming.
 For example, combines, swathers, harvesters, and sprayers are SPIHs, and a farm tractor is not an SPIH.

 SPIHs Converted From Highway Vehicles